johnwry/dm2/markdown/colossians/colossians.md

     3) Asceticism just cannot <strong><u>stop</u></strong> you from sinning or make you holy.
-The NET Bible puts it aptly, saying that instead of holy living <em>they in reality result in fleshly indulgence</em>.
+The NET Bible puts it aptly, saying that instead of holy living * they in reality result in fleshly indulgence* .
 Asceticism’s disaster is that it actually increases fleshly indulgence.
     <br/>
     <br/>